ntacv/ntacv.github.io/README.md

 - [ ] json for wording and update all
 - [ ] pipeline gh (version numbering, deploy, prettier eslint, tests)

+- [ ] finish to fill Playbook and present it as a portfolio (Adobe)

 language cv component assembler (avr dude)
 1. [ ] proper figma (with components)
 2. [ ] create components (flexbox for autolayout)